Ziauddin Sardar: Biography

 He read physics and then information science at the City University, London.
 After a five-year stint at King Abdul Aziz University, Jeddah, Saudi Arabia – where he became a leading authority on the hajj, the pilgrimage to Mecca —– he returned to work as Middle East correspondent of the science magazines Nature and New Scientist.
 In 1982, he joined London Weekend Television as a reporter and helped launch the trend-setting Asian programme Eastern Eye.
 In the early 1980s, he was among the founders of Inquiry, a magazine of ideas and policy focusing on Muslim countries, which played a major part in promoting reformist thought in Islam.
 While editing Inquiry, he established the Center for Policy and Futures Studies at East-West University in Chicago.

-In 1987 Sardar moved to Kuala Lumpur as an advisor to Anwar Ibrahim, the Education Minister.
-Ibrahim went on to become Deputy Prime Minister of Malaysia and following his imprisonment on fabricated charges, the leader of the Opposition.
+In 1987, Sardar moved to Kuala Lumpur as an advisor to Anwar Ibrahim, the Education Minister.
+Ibrahim went on to become Deputy Prime Minister of Malaysia and following his imprisonment on abuse of power charges, the leader of the Opposition.
 He came back to London in the late 1990s to work as Visiting Professor of Science Studies at Middlesex University, and write for the New Statesman, where he later became a columnist.
 In 1999, he was appointed editor of Futures, the monthly journal of policy, planning and futurology, and became involved in Third Text, the prestigious journal of arts and visual culture, which he co-edited till 2005.
 Also in 1999, he moved to the City University London, London, as Visiting Professor of Postcolonial Studies.
 From 2001 to 2013, he was Professor of Law and Society in the School of Law at Middlesex University.

 After leaving London Weekend Television, Sardar wrote and presented a number of programmes for the BBC and Channel 4.
 He conceived and presented Encounters With Islam for the BBC in 1983, and two years later his 13-half-hour interview series Faces of Islam was broadcast on TV3 (Malaysia) and other channels in Asia.
 In 1990, he wrote and presented a programme on Islamic science for BBC's Antenna and his six-part Islamic Conversations was broadcast on Channel 4 early in 1995.
 He wrote and presented the highly acclaimed Battle for Islam, a 90-minute film for BBC2 in 2005.
 And followed that with Between the Mullahs and the Military, a 50-minute documentary on Pakistan for Channel 4's Dispatches series.
 Most recently he wrote the three-part one-hour documentary The Life of Muhammad for BBC2, broadcast in July 2011.
 He has appeared on numerous television programmes, including the Andrew Marr Show and Hard Talk, and was a regular member of the 'Friday Panel' on Sky News World News Tonight during 2006 and 2007.
 He appears in various filmed philosophical debates at the Institute of Art and Ideas.